Trust Management for Internet of Things: A Systematic Literature Review: Introduction

+\paragraph*{Goal of the Paper} The goal of this survey is to identify existing trust management mechanisms and to classify them based on their main technologies in order to spot limitations in each category.
+We highlight limitations and research gaps by examining some key aspects of trust.
+Our objective is to provide an overview of the field and discuss the challenges identified.
+We hope that this will help interested readers navigate the vast literature in this field.
+We also aim to help the reader design a solid trust management system and navigate through the literature based on the method used and some key properties.

-In this work, we present an exhaustive survey in Trust Management for IoT.
-The main contributions of this paper are: \begin{itemize} \item A literature review in the existing Trust Management techniques. \item A categorization of the existing literature based on the techniques/tools used to form the Trust Management method. \item Pointing out current challenges and future research directions for Trust Management in IoT. \end{itemize}
+\paragraph*{Contributions} The main contributions of this paper are: \begin{enumerate} \item A literature review of the existing trust management techniques. \item A categorization of the existing literature based on the techniques/tools used to form the trust management method. \item Pointing out current challenges and future research directions for trust management in the IoT. \end{enumerate}

-The rest of the papers is structured as follows: Section 2 summarizes the main concepts of IoT and Trust Management, Section 3 presents the research method we followed to structure our research, Section 4 discusses the related work and other surveys on Trust Management for IoT, Section 5 provides the classification of the literature and description for all the papers participating in this research and a quantification study, Section 6 discusses the main challenges and future research directions and Section 7 concludes the paper.
+\paragraph*{Structure of the Paper} The rest of the paper is structured as follows: \begin{itemize} \item{Section~\ref{back}:} Provides the necessary background by summarizing the main concepts of IoT and trust management used throughout the paper. \item{Section~\ref{research}:} Presents the research method we have followed to structure our research and the main questions we aim to address through this survey. \item{Section~\ref{related}:} Discusses the related works, i.e. other surveys that have considered the topic of trust management in IoT. \item{Section~\ref{overview}:} Presents an overview of the categories by providing the reader with a quantification study. \item{Section~\ref{class}:} Provides the classification of the literature and description for all the papers participating in this research. \item{Section~\ref{challenges}:} Discusses the main challenges and future research directions. \item{Section~\ref{conclusion}:} Summarizes and concludes the study. \end{itemize}